SvenHerbers/XIAM-2NQ/README.md

 | `chixy12,chixy34,chixy56,chiyz12,chiyz34,chiyz56,chixz12,chixz34,chixz56` | `Quadrupole coupling terms, but used offdiagonal in v.
 Matrix elements offdiagonal in J neglected.
 These parameters go with Pickett type Coriolis parameters.
 Should not be mixed with Wilson type at the moment, due to a likely phase inconsistency.` |

 ## Update Notes
+  XIAM-2NQ v0.44 - 19 April 2026
+    This release introduces a necessary bug fix for the migration from `ifort` to `ifx`, along with general code cleanup and performance improvements.
+  - Migrated compiler from `ifort` to `ifx`
+  - General code cleanup (e.g., removal of the obsolete subroutine `hcaldev_old`)
+  - Refactored construction of the tunneling off-diagonal matrix (including Pickett’s Fxy parameters and related terms) into a dedicated subroutine `addoffdiags_dw`
+  - Fixed a bug in `hmultrr` caused by missing initializations (e.g., `al2 = 0.0`); this issue was tolerated by `ifort` but exposed by `ifx`
+  - Improved initialization of `h_3` and `h_3NQ2` by aligning submatrix dimensions more closely with actual usage
+  - Minor performance improvement in `calvjk_d` by correcting the loop bound from `DIMTOT` to `size(S_H)` when writing `h` to `h_2` for the lower state.

   XIAM-2NQ v0.43b - 12-April-2026
   - Fixed a bug in `subroutine prpot` (`iamio.f`): the reduced barrier was incorrectly computed as `4.0d0*a(P1_VN1+ift)/(9.0d0*a(P1_F))` which always used the F parameter of the first rotor.